West Tamar Council area

 The major differences between the jobs held by local workers of West Tamar Council area and Regional TAS were:

-- A larger percentage of local workers employed in Electricity, Gas, Water and Waste Services (3.8% compared to 1.5%)
+- A smaller percentage of local workers employed in Manufacturing (4.2% compared to 8.8%)

-- A smaller percentage of local workers employed in Manufacturing (4.9% compared to 9.5%)
+- A smaller percentage of local workers employed in Agriculture, Forestry and Fishing (6.2% compared to 8.8%)